To open the Settings window, click the Application button in the upper left hand of Goverlan and select General Settings.

 - Convert computer names to DNS names – Enable to have Goverlan automatically convert a computer name to its DNS name.
 This feature may use reverse name resolution.
 Disable this option if some machine names are resolved to incorrect DNS names.

-Goverlan can automatically prompt you for alternate credentials if you are undertaking an action with a user account which doesn’t hold enough privileges to complete it.
+Goverlan can automatically prompt you for alternate credentials if you are executing an action with a user account which doesn’t hold enough privileges to complete it.
 To enable this feature, check Automatically prompt for alternate credentials.

 If Microsoft LAPS is implemented in your Active Directory, check the Enable Microsoft LAPS Support option.